 Once we have picked THE PHOTO, and you have chosen the size, then I will ask for a deposit before I start the work of art.
 I will also give you an estimated time of completion.

 Your photos should ideally be taken outdoors on an evenly lit day.
 Bright sunshine can cause heavy shadows and shadows around the eyes that can spoil your portraits.
-Electric lights indoors, can create colour casts and ugly shadows.
+Electric lights indoors, can create colour casts and ugly shadows in custom dog portraits.

 Please take your pet's photo from a short distance.
 This will ensure they are take up enough of the picture for me to be able to see their features clearly.